directus/directus/docs/releases/breaking-changes.md

 For improved security and ease of use we have implemented session based authentication and have updated the App to use this method over the previous token based authentication.
 This impacts `oauth2`, `open-id` and `saml` SSO installations as they too will now default to the new session based authentication in order to work with the App out-of-the-box.
+The new session cookie can be configured using the `SESSION_COOKIE_*` environment variables.

-To keep using the previous SSO behavior setting the refresh token instead of session token for use in external applications, you can set
+To keep using the previous SSO behavior setting the refresh token instead of session token for use in external applications, you can set `AUTH_<PROVIDER>_MODE=cookie`.
-`AUTH_<PROVIDER>_MODE=cookie`.
 This will however not work with the Directus app.

 ### Extensions Extracting the Current Token from `axios`